cheesejaguar/hackathon-dashboard/src/prd.md

 ## Core Purpose & Success

-**Mission Statement**: A beautiful, real-time dashboard that enables developers to monitor GitHub repository activity through authenticated access to their personal repositories.
+**Mission Statement**: A beautiful, real-time dashboard that enables developers to monitor any public GitHub repository activity, with optional authentication for enhanced access to private repositories and higher API rate limits.

 **Success Indicators**:
+- Users can monitor any public repository without authentication
-- Users can successfully authenticate with GitHub using personal access tokens
+- Users can optionally authenticate with GitHub using personal access tokens for private repository access
-- Users can browse and select from their own repositories
+- Users can browse and select from their personal repositories when authenticated
 - Live monitoring displays commit flow, branch status, pull requests, and workflow runs
-- Dashboard updates automatically every 30 seconds with fresh data
+- Dashboard updates automatically every 30 seconds with fresh data (when authenticated)
-- Seamless user experience from login to monitoring
+- Seamless user experience from repository input to monitoring

 **Experience Qualities**: Professional, Reliable, Intuitive